spotlightpa/poor-richard/content/news/2021-12-30-SPLONEYEAR.md

 “He was a person, he mattered,” she said.
 “And he has a family, a grieving family.
 And as a family, we want to remember him.”

-{{<picture src="" description="Gareth Hall looks at an image of his late son, Christian, as he speaks during a vigil at Pleasant Valley Assembly of God in Brodheadsville.
+{{<picture src="external/s7nr0zpc9xstd1p2sbqtcff01g.jpeg" description="Gareth Hall looks at an image of his late son, Christian, as he speaks during a vigil at Pleasant Valley Assembly of God in Brodheadsville.
 Christian Hall was killed one year ago by Pennsylvania State Police. " caption="Gareth Hall looks at an image of his late son, Christian, as he speaks during a vigil at Pleasant Valley Assembly of God in Brodheadsville.
 Christian Hall was killed one year ago by Pennsylvania State Police. " credit="Matt Smith / For Spotlight PA">}}

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>